History of the United States (1789–1815): Washington administration: 1789–1797

 The Whiskey Rebellion broke out in 1794 when settlers in the Monongahela Valley of western Pennsylvania protested against the new federal tax on whiskey, which the settlers shipped across the mountains to earn money.
 It was the first serious test of the federal government.
 Washington ordered federal marshals to serve court orders requiring the tax protesters to appear in federal district court.
 By August 1794, the protests became dangerously close to outright rebellion, and on August 7, several thousand armed settlers gathered near Pittsburgh, Pennsylvania.
 Washington then invoked the Militia Law of 1792 to summon the militias of several states.
 A force of 13,000 men was organized, and Washington led it to Western Pennsylvania.
 The revolt immediately collapsed without violence.

 Foreign policy unexpectedly took center stage starting in 1793, when revolutionary France became engulfed in war with the rest of Europe, an event that was to lead to 22 years of fighting.
 France claimed that its 1778 alliance with the U.S. meant that the U.S. was bound to come to their aid.
 The Washington administration's policy of neutrality was widely supported, but the Jeffersonians strongly favored France and deeply distrusted the British, who they saw as enemies of republicanism.
 In addition, they sought to annex Spanish territory in the South and West.
 Meanwhile, Hamilton and the business community favored Britain, which was by far America's largest trading partner.
-The Republicans gained support in the winter of 1793–94 as the Royal Navy impressed alleged deserters serving on American merchantmen, but the tensions were resolved with the Jay Treaty of 1794, which opened up 10 years of prosperous trade in exchange for which Britain would remove troops from its fortifications along the Canada–U.S border.
+The Republicans gained support in the winter of 1793–94 as the Royal Navy impressed alleged deserters serving on American merchantmen, but Anglo-American tensions were resolved with the Jay Treaty of 1794, which opened up 10 years of prosperous trade in exchange for which Britain would hand over eight forts in what was technically American soil.
 The Jeffersonians viewed the Treaty as a surrender to British interests, and mobilized their supporters nationwide to defeat the treaty.
 The Federalists likewise rallied supporters in a vicious conflict, which continued until 1795 when Washington publicly intervened in the debate, using his prestige to secure ratification.
 By this point, the economic and political advantages of the Federalist position had become clear to all concerned, combined with growing disdain for France after the Reign of Terror and Jacobin anti-religious policies.
 Jefferson promptly resigned as Secretary of State.
 Historian George Herring notes the "remarkable and fortuitous economic and diplomatic gains" produced by the Jay Treaty.

 Continuing conflict between Hamilton and Jefferson, especially over foreign policy, led to the formation of the Federalist and Republican parties.
 Although Washington warned against political parties in his farewell address, he generally supported Hamilton and Hamiltonian programs over those of Jefferson.
 The Democratic-Republican Party dominated the Upper South, Western frontier, and parts of the middle states.
 Federalist support was concentrated in the major Northern cities and South Carolina.
 After Washington's death in 1799, he became a symbolic hero of the Federalists.